University of Florida College of Veterinary Medicine: Academics

-Animal hospitals

 The UF Veterinary Hospitals include the UF Small Animal Hospital and the UF Large Animal Hospital in Gainesville, and UF Pet Emergency Treatment Services (PETS) and UF Veterinary Hospital at World Equestrian Center (opening spring 2022) in Ocala.
 The UF Veterinary Hospitals are a major animal referral center in the Southeast.
 An estimated 44,000 animals are seen and treated each year at the UF Veterinary Hospitals and through field visits.

-Ranking

 In the 2019 U.S. News & World Report rankings, the college ranked 9th overall amongst all veterinary medicine colleges.